magdesign/PocketVJ/README.md

 This file is only useful if you use the omxplayer-sync https://github.com/turingmachine/omxplayer-sync script.

-You should use our own build of omxplayer!
+You should use our build of omxplayer!

 Dependencies: